-The week of June 25--29 will be criminal jury trials in Thomasville, with the Honorable Harry Jay Altman, II presiding in Courtroom #1, Judicial Center.
+The week of July 29--August 2, 2019 will be a week of criminal jury trials, with the Honorable Brian A. McDaniel presiding.
 See below for a list of cases, closer to the date.

 The jury summons you receive in the mail will tell you what time and to which floor of the Courthouse you should report.
 Please bring it with you when you come to jury duty.
 Do not wear shorts of any design, and dress appropriately for court.
 Be sure the Court has your correct address.
 Your attendance is required by law unless legally deferred.
 No electronic devices are allowed in the courtroom.